Anybody Seen My Baby?: Release

 The song was a worldwide hit in 1997, reaching the top 20 in several European countries, number one on Canada's Top Singles and Alternative 30 charts, and number three on Billboards Mainstream Rock Tracks chart in the United States.

 Critical reception

 British magazine Music Week rated the song four out of five, stating that "this is top-form Stones co-written, co-produced and part-played by non-Stones."

 Music video

 The accompanying music video for "Anybody Seen My Baby?" features American actress Angelina Jolie.
 She appears as a stripper who leaves mid-performance to wander New York City.
 Two versions of the video exist, with minor differences between them.

+Live Performances

+Despite being a fairly successful single, the song has only been played a total of 72 times.
+Almost of these performances occurred on the Bridges to Babylon tour.
+The song was played just one more time in 2016 during the América Latina Olé tour and has not been played since then.